awslabs/clickstream-web/README.md

 ### Include SDK

-**Using NPM repository** (The package is pending release)
+**1. Using NPM repository** (The package is pending release)

 ```bash
 npm install @awslabs/clickstream-web
 ```

-**Using source code**
+**2. Using source code**

-1.Clone this repository locally.
+Clone this repository locally.
 ```bash
 git clone https://github.com/awslabs/clickstream-web.git
 ```

-2.Execute the following script to Generate `clickstream-web-0.1.0.tgz` zip package, which will be located in the project root folder.
+Execute the following script to Generate `clickstream-web-0.1.0.tgz` zip package, which will be located in the project root folder.
 ```bash
 cd clickstream-web && npm run build && npm run pack
 ```

-3.Copy the `clickstream-web-0.1.0.tgz` into your project, then execute the following script to install the SDK.
+Copy the `clickstream-web-0.1.0.tgz` into your project, then execute the following script to install the SDK.
 ```bash
 npm install ./clickstream-web-0.1.0.tgz
 ```